-A semen analysis is a test that analyzes a mans sperm count, sperm motility, or movement of the sperm, and morphology, a reflection of the “shape” of the sperm.
+A semen analysis (SA) is a test that analyzes a mans sperm count, sperm motility (movement of the sperm), and morphology (a reflection of the “shape” of the sperm).
 Sperm counts can vary daily, so you may need to do more than one depending on the sample collected.

 Some examples of this would be Cystic Fibrosis, Sickle Cell Anemia, or Spinal Muscular Atrophy.
-Even if you don’t have a family history of any of these disorders, it is still possible you can be a carrier for one or more of these diseases.
+Even if you don’t have a family history of any of these disorders, it is still possible for you to be a carrier for one or more of these diseases.
 For most of the disorders on the panel, you are not expected to have any health concerns.